carlwiedemann/foresite/README.md

 ### 4. Generate HTML from markdown

-Run `foresite build` to create HTML in the `out` subdirectory:
+Run `foresite build` to create HTML in the `post` subdirectory and the `index.html` file:

     $ foresite build
-    Created out/2023-01-15-welcome-to-my-site.html
+    Created post/2023-01-15-welcome-to-my-site.html
-    Created out/index.html
+    Created index.html

 In this example, two HTML files are created.

 Some facts:

-* For every post markdown file in the `md` subdirectory an equivalent HTML file is generated in the `out` subdirectory, each wrapped with wrapper template markup.
+* For every post markdown file in the `md` subdirectory an equivalent HTML file is generated in the `post` subdirectory, each wrapped with wrapper template markup.
 * A single `index.html` file shows a list of links to all posts in reverse-chronological order, prefixed with post date.
   * Post titles are parsed from the first H1 tag in each post markdown file.
   * Post dates are parsed from the post markdown filename.
-* Re-running `foresite build` removes all files in the `out` subdirectory.
+* Re-running `foresite build` removes and recreates all HTML files in the `post` subdirectory as well as the `index.html` file.

 In this example, the `index.html` will contain: